 The Spartanburg County Foundation

 You may give stock and receive a tax deduction for its full market value, thus reducing capital gains tax on appreciated stock.
 This is often the most effective way to make a philanthropic gift.
 Click here to download a sample letter which can be used to facilitate your stock gift.
-Gift of Stock
+Gifts of Stock

 The Foundation will accept most gifts of real estate.
 Such a gift allows you to avoid taxes on capital gains, thus enabling you to provide a greater benefit to the designated non-profit.
-Gift of Real Estate
+Gifts of Real Estate

 You can name The Spartanburg County Foundation, or other qualified non-profits, as owner of a paid-up life insurance policy.
 You receive a tax deduction and gift credit based on the current value of the policy.
 Gift of Life Insurance

 You may transfer any asset you own through a written will to benefit a specified non-profit.
 Such transfers will yield no tax benefit to you during your lifetime.
 Bequest By Will

 Charitable Remainder Trust